Thoughts and Prayers came out today,

 Neither one answered, they just stayed away.

-Their dance jigs were tired, their sad lines unsaid,
+Their dance jigs unjiggled, their sad lines unsaid,

-But what does it matter to those who were dead?
+Did not seem to matter to those who were dead.

 But Bullets and Bodies still would collide,